Updated February 2022

-The Coronavirus outbreak (COVID-19) has a lot of people worried.
-Several months ago, the World Health Organization (WHO) labeled this strand of coronavirus a pandemic.
-It has impacted nearly every country around the world.
-If you are pregnant or have recently given birth, you may be extra concerned about your health.
-You may also have many questions on how to stay safe.
-In this time of social distancing and genuine uncertainty, it is hard to feel comfortable with anything – including an unplanned pregnancy.
+Two years ago, the World Health Organization (WHO) labeled COVID-19 a global pandemic.
+It has impacted nearly every country around the world and continues to spread and affect our communities.
+If you are pregnant or have recently given birth, you may be extra concerned about your health during this time.
+You may also have many questions on how to stay safe during the COVID-19 pandemic.
+In this time of mask-wearing and genuine uncertainty, it is hard to feel comfortable with anything – including an unplanned pregnancy.

-If you are facing an unplanned pregnancy during the pandemic, take a deep breath.
+If you are facing an unplanned pregnancy now, take a deep breath.
 It is just as important to care for your mental and emotional health, as well as your physical health.
-Doctors and health experts agree that some of the best ways to defend yourself from COVID-19 include practicing good hygiene, wear a mask, and avoiding group gatherings.
+Doctors and health experts agree that some of the best ways to defend yourself from COVID-19 include social distancing, practicing good hygiene, wearing a mask, and getting vaccinated.
+It is also important to take care of your mental health and well-being.
 If you need support at any time, know that help is available.
 Adoptions With Love is still working hard during this time of need.
 If you are considering adoption or would like to meet with one of our counselors, you can do so at any point – over the phone, video chat, or in-person if you wish.

 At Adoptions With Love, we understand this is a difficult time for you.
 To help you get through, we have answered some frequently asked questions about COVID-19 during pregnancy.

 - Are pregnant women at a higher risk for contracting COVID-19?

 Your body undergoes many changes during pregnancy, which inherently can make you more susceptible to illness.
-The Centers for Disease Control and Prevention (CDC) currently says that pregnant women may be more at-risk for severe illness with COVID-19 than the general population.
-However, research is still being done.
-Health experts are urging pregnant women to get their flu shot, if they have not yet done so.
-Influenza can be even more serious for pregnant women.
+The Centers for Disease Control and Prevention (CDC) finds that people who are pregnant are more at risk for severe illness from COVID-19 than those who are not.
+Health experts are urging anyone who is pregnant or breastfeeding to get vaccinated in order to lower the risk of severe illness from COVID-19.

 - Can I go to prenatal appointments during the COVID-19 crisis?